 We chose to plant several Japanese Boxwoods to make a small hedge under a few windows.
 We planted the small boxwoods very closely knowing they will quickly become a small hedge and grow together.
 Some people prefer to trim them into a small ball.
 Another great look for lower-growing boxwoods is to use in planters.
 Due to them being slower-growing and easy to prune they are great shrubs to place in containers beside entryway doors or just to add some height around your house in other outside areas.

 Upright or Tall Boxwoods are ones that grow anywhere from 4 to 9 feet tall.
 The tallest boxwoods are the Fastigiata, John Baldwin, Dee Runk, and the Graham Blandy Boxwood.
 These particular boxwoods grow upright in a natural cone-shaped form.
 Upright boxwoods create a very classy, sophisticated look.

 Using them in mass plantings can create either a free-form or sculpted hedge.
 You could even use one of these boxwoods in a container for a formal garden accent.
 Although keep in mind, that because they grow taller, it may require more pruning and maintenance.

 Round/Medium Sized Boxwoods

-Probably the most used category of Boxwoods is the medium-sized Boxwood which includes Winter Gem, Golden Dream, and Green Mound Boxwoods.
-We have used our fair share of Winter Gems and love them!
+Probably the most used category of Boxwoods is the medium-sized Boxwood which includes Wintergreen, Golden Dream, and Green Mound Boxwoods.
+We have used our fair share of Wintergreen and love them!

 So, if you are living in a colder climate and are wanting to plant a Boxwood, I would probably choose one of these.